-That the Board's consultant, xxx be retained to develop a self-assessment tool for trustees that can be applied annually.
+That a Board consultant be retained to develop a self-assessment tool for trustees that can be applied annually.

 Acknowledgement of Traditional Lands

 We acknowledge we are hosted on the lands of the Mississaugas of the Anishinaabe (A NISH NA BEE), the Haudenosaunee (HOE DENA SHOW NEE) Confederacy and the Wendat.
 We also recognize the enduring presence of all First Nations, Métis and Inuit peoples.